 The U.K. also has a sizeable Royal Air Force (RAF) presence in the region, mainly in the UAE and Oman.
 A short drive from Dubai, Al-Minhad Air Base is home to a small contingent of U.K. personnel.
 The U.K. also operates small RAF detachments in Oman that support U.K. and coalition operations in the region.
 Although considered to be in Europe, the U.K.’s Sovereign Base Areas of Akrotiri and Dhekelia in Cyprus have supported U.S. military and intelligence operations in the past and will continue to do so in the future.

 The British presence in the region extends beyond soldiers, ships, and planes.
-A British-run staff college operates in Qatar, and Kuwait chose the U.K. to help run its own equivalent of the Royal Military Academy at Sandhurst.95 The U.K. also plays a very active role in training the Saudi Arabian and Jordanian militaries.
+A British-run staff college operates in Qatar, and Kuwait chose the U.K. to help run its own equivalent of the Royal Military Academy at Sandhurst.62 The U.K. also plays a very active role in training the Saudi Arabian and Jordanian militaries.

 Key Infrastructure and Warfighting Capabilities

-Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.
+- Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.
 However, the journey through the narrow waterway is no easy task for large surface combatants.
 The canal was not constructed with the aim of accommodating 90,000-ton aircraft carriers and therefore exposes a larger ship to attack.
-For this reason, different types of security protocols are followed, including the provision of air support by the Egyptian military.109
+For this reason, different types of security protocols are followed, including the provision of air support by the Egyptian military.75

 - Strait of Hormuz.
 The Strait of Hormuz is a critical oil-supply bottleneck and the world’s busiest passageway for oil tankers.
 The strait links the Persian Gulf with the Arabian Sea and the Gulf of Oman.
-Nearly 17 million barrels of oil per day, “about 30% of all seaborne-traded oil,” pass through the strait for an annual total of more than 6 billion barrels of oil.
-Most of these crude oil exports go to Asian markets, particularly Japan, India, South Korea, and China.110
+“The Strait of Hormuz is the world’s most important oil chokepoint,” according to the U.S. Energy Information Administration, “because its daily oil flow of about 17 million barrels per day in 2015, accounted for 30% of all seaborne-traded crude oil and other liquids.
+The volume that traveled through this vital choke point increased to 18.5 million b/d in 2016.”
+Most of these crude oil exports go to Asian markets, particularly Japan, India, South Korea, and China.76

 Maritime Prepositioning of Equipment and Supplies.
 The U.S. military has deployed non-combatant maritime prepositioning ships (MPS) containing large amounts of military equipment and supplies in strategic locations from which they can reach areas of conflict relatively quickly as associated U.S. Army or Marine Corps units located elsewhere arrive in the areas.
 The British Indian Ocean Territory of Diego Garcia, an island atoll, hosts the U.S. Naval Support Facility Diego Garcia, which supports prepositioning ships that can supply Army or Marine Corps units deployed for contingency operations in the Middle East.